 Additionally, since these are all hand produced and not from some gigantic corporate farm factory, they are naturally fairly rare and in limited supply.
 Therefore, in order to get them into as many gardens as possible, as well as to further promote seed saving, seed counts per package are generally enough for a small harvest to see if you like the variety, or to grow out for seed for your next garden.

-Cultivation: Soybeans are a tender plant and should be sown after all danger of frost has passed and the soil has warmed.
+Cultivation: Soybeans are a tender plant and should be sown after all danger of frost has passed and the soil has warmed to a least 58ºF.
 Planting them at about the same time as corn is a good rule.

 Sow seeds about one inch deep, three to four inches apart.
 Although you can plant in rows, they can be planted densely and allowed to form a canopy.
 This will help control weed growth.